Jonny Maddison: Darlington

 On 26 June 2018, Maddison joined National League North club Darlington.
 Manager Tommy Wright described his arrival as "a real coup for the club".
 He featured 29 times in the 2018–19 campaign.

 Port Vale

 Maddison signed a one-year deal with League Two side Port Vale on 31 July 2019, after impressing manager John Askey on trial; he was expected to provide cover for Player of the Year winner Scott Brown.
 He made his debut for the "Valiants" in a 2–1 victory over Newcastle United U21 in an EFL Trophy group stage game at Vale Park on 11 November.
 This would prove to be his only appearance for the club and he was released at the end of the 2019–20 season.

+Coaching life

+Maddison was unable to find a new club during the COVID-19 pandemic in England, and instead spent two years working as an operations manager for Amazon, before taking up a coaching position at the Academy at Middlesbrough.
+He later began coaching at the Sunderland Academy.